 1 Teaspoon Vanilla Extract

-lated sugar, ground almonds and salt.
+Start by making the crust--In a large mixing bowl, combine the flour, brown sugar, granulated sugar, ground almonds and salt.
 The almonds (both types) must be finely ground in either a food processor or by hand.
 I choose to use two varieties of these nuts because the smoky flavor combination really comes through in the finished tart.
 After the ingredients are combined, add in the cold, cubed butter.
-This must be fully incorporated into the dough--cubes left whole will lead to an excess of oil when the crust is baked.
-Continue by adding in the ice water and almond extract.
-Use your hands or a spatula to complete the formation of the dough, which must then be flattened into a disk, wrapped in plastic and placed in the fridge to cool for at least an hour.
-(Be forewarned, the dough is EXTREMELY sticky, so I suggest flouring your hands if you plan on ditching the spatula.)
+This must be fully incorporated

-° Fahrenheit and remove your chilled dough from the fridge.
+After an hour has elapsed, preheat the oven to 400° Fahrenheit and remove your chilled dough from the fridge.
 Find a free counter top or cooking board and create a layer of flour.
 The dough should be rolled out to an even thickness and into a circular shape.
 Once ready, place your dough in a tart pan (mine was 11 inches in diameter) and press it down thoroughly.
 Be careful not to fold the dough over the edge of the tart pan because it ma

 Now comes the filling preparation.
 Combine the granulated sugar, brown sugar, salt, flour and lime zest (lemon zest can be used in its place)--Gently toss your raspberries into this dry mixture.
 Place your combined ingredients in a sauce pan over medium heat until a sauce begins to form.
 At this time, add the vanilla extract and cornstarch.
 Stir lightly.
 Remove the pan from your stove and pour the mixture into a strainer.
 After straining the berries, they should be transported into the prepared crust and the entire tart can go back into the heated oven for 40 minutes.